ocornut/imgui/docs/README.md

 **Why the odd dual naming, "Dear ImGui" vs "ImGui"?**

 The library started its life as "ImGui" due to the fact that I didn't give it a proper name when I released 1.0 and had no particular expectation that it would take off.
-However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations (e.g. Unity uses it own implementation of the IMGUI paradigm).
+However, the term IMGUI (immediate-mode graphical user interface) was coined before and is being used in variety of other situations (e.g. Unity uses its own implementation of the IMGUI paradigm).
 To reduce this ambiguity without affecting existing codebases, I have decided on an alternate, longer name "Dear ImGui" that people can use to refer to this specific library.
 Please try to refer to this library as "Dear ImGui".

 **How can I tell whether to dispatch mouse/keyboard to Dear ImGui or to my application?**
 <br>**How can I display an image?
 What is ImTextureID, how does it works?** ([examples](https://github.com/ocornut/imgui/wiki/Image-Loading-and-Displaying-Examples))